mattwydra/yamlearning/README.md

 ---

+# Easy Projects

-Project 1: Hello World Workflow
+## Project 1: Hello World Workflow
 Goal: Learn basic GitHub Actions with a simple workflow that outputs "Hello, World!" in the logs.

 Steps: